Note 29 – Derivative instruments

 Duni uses interest rate swaps and currency forward contracts to manage its exposure to changes in exchange rates.
 All derivative instruments are measured at market value and changes in value with respect to currency forward contracts are recognized in the income statement, whereas changes in the value of interest rate swaps are recognized in other comprehensive income.
 The change in value of the liability for the put option is recognized in equity.
 The subsidiary’s figures correspond to those of the Group.

 The maximum exposure to credit risks on the balance sheet date is the fair value of the derivative instruments recognized as assets in the balance sheet.

 Interest rate swaps

 The finance policy prescribes that the average interest term shall be six months for the total loan portfolio, with the possibility of a variation of +/-six months.

-Duni has chosen to hedge part of outstanding loans through interest rate swaps, variable against fixed interest rates.
-Reporting of interest rate swaps is classified as cash flow hedging and handled as hedge accounting in accordance with IAS 39.
+Duni has chosen to hedge part of its outstanding loans through interest rate swaps, variable against fixed interest rates.
+Reporting of interest rate swaps is classified as cash flow hedging and recognized under hedge accounting in accordance with IAS 39.

-Outstanding nominal amounts on December 31, 2016 are EUR 40 m.
-Profits and losses on interest rate swaps as per December 31, 2016, which are reported in the hedging reserve in equity, “Consolidated Statement of Changes in Equity”, will be regularly transferred to financial expenses in the income statement until such time as the swap has expired.
+The outstanding nominal amount on 12/31/2017 was EUR 40 m.
+Gains and losses on interest rate swaps as per December 31, 2017, which are recognized in the hedging reserve in equity in the “Consolidated Statement of Changes in Equity”, will be regularly transferred to financial expenses in the income statement until such time as the swap has expired.